SciGA: A Comprehensive Dataset for Designing Graphical Abstracts in Academic Papers: Results and Discussion

-In particular, Long-CLIP, within method (iv), demonstrated the best retrieval performance (R@1: 0.637).
-This improvement was likely due to Long-CLIP's longer text encoder input length (248 tokens), allowing it to leverage comprehensive abstracts and longer captions to establish more detailed and accurate alignments.
-In contrast, BLIP-2, despite its strong baseline performance in method (iii) Abs2Fig, showed a decrease in retrieval performance in method (iv) Abs2Fig w/cap.
-This suggests that incorporating captions via BLIP-2's Q-Former may disrupt, rather than enhance, the alignment among figures, captions, and abstracts.
+\nbf{Performance} \cref{tbl:intra_results} summarizes the quantitative results for Intra-GA Recommendation.
+Methods (iii) Abs2Fig and (iv) Abs2Fig w/cap consistently outperformed (i) Abs2Cap and (ii) GA-binCl.
+Notably, method (iv) further improved upon method (iii), suggesting that captions provide additional context useful for distinguishing fine-grained differences among visually similar candidates.
+In particular, within method (iv), Long-CLIP demonstrated the best retrieval performance (R@1: 0.637).
+This improvement is likely due to Long-CLIP's extended text encoder input length (248 tokens), allowing it to leverage comprehensive abstracts and longer captions to establish more detailed and accurate alignments.
+In contrast, BLIP-2, despite its strong baseline performance in (iii) Abs2Fig, showed a drop in performance in (iv) Abs2Fig w/cap.
+This suggests that incorporating captions using BLIP-2’s Q-Former may undermine, rather than improve, the alignment between figures, captions, and abstracts. \cref{fig:intra_results} shows a representative example where the model correctly ranks the GA among in-paper figures, reflecting its preference for clear and overview-style visuals.

-\nbf{Error Analysis using CAR@5} Beyond conventional ranking metrics such as R@$k$ and MRR, CAR@5 provided additional interpretability by quantifying model's confidence and retrieval robustness.
-As shown in~\cref{fig:04_intra-results}, qualitative analysis revealed that when CAR@5 was around 0.5, top-ranked figures often included architecture diagrams or common GA design patterns.
-This indicates that the model has low confidence and struggles to determine the most appropriate figure among several plausible candidates.
-Conversely, when CAR@5 approached 0.0, the GT figure often supplements the research background rather than representing the study's core content, making retrieval inherently more challenging.
-However, even in these cases, the model tended to assign high scores to visually plausible figures within the same paper that aligned with common GA design conventions.
-These findings confirm that CAR@$k$ effectively distinguishes between cases where the model is confidently correct, confidently incorrect, or has low confidence, demonstrating its effectiveness as a recommendation metric.
+\nbf{Error Analysis with CAR} Unlike conventional metrics that only reflect the GT's rank, CAR additionally captures the confidence of model predictions.
+Interestingly, X$^2$-VLM in (iii) Abs2Fig shows a comparable or even higher nDCG (0.730) than SwinTransformerV2 (0.730) and ConvNeXtV2 (0.725) in (ii) GA-binCl, as shown in \cref{tbl:intra_results}.
+However, its proportion of predictions with CAR@5 exceeding 0.5 was lower (0.571), indicating a lower robustness compared to GA-binCl models.
+This discrepancy highlights the importance of evaluating CAR in addition to ranking-based metrics.

+Beyond aggregate scores, CAR supports instance-level analysis.
+We found that CAR around 0.5 often occurred when GTs appeared alongside other plausible candidates, such as overviews of model architecture or figures highlighting the impact of key contributions, making it difficult for the model to decide.
+CAR near 0.0 often reflected confident failures, where the model favored a common and visually appealing figure like a pipeline or setup diagram, while the GT was a less salient figure used to supplement background context.
+These cases reveal that current models, while capturing visual and content-level cues, often fail to reflect the author's intent.
+Addressing this gap is future work.